Hadasss/Hadasss/README.md

 - 🔭 I’m currently working on my fullstack developing skills.
 - 🌱 I’m constantly learning new skills and technologies.
 - 👯 I’m looking to collaborate on a project or contribute to open source projects.
-- 😄 I'm looking for a junior frontend position or internship.
+- 😄 I'm looking for a junior position or internship.

 <!--